We Inherited $250K: I Want a Second Home, but My Wife Wants to Save for Our Kids' College.

 Safdari says it's important to understand your family's goals before making your decision.
 If the goal is financial security, both options could lend to that.
 A second home, for example, could appreciate over time, creating more generational wealth.
 It could also generate future income to support retirement.

-Of course, a college degree could be a great investment, too, Safdari says.
+A college degree could be a great investment, too, Safdari says.

-"Based on numerous studies and statistics, individuals with a BA or BS degree or higher earn over $1 to $1.5 million more in lifetime income compared to those without a degree," Safdari says.
+"Based on numerous studies and statistics, individuals with a BA or BS degree or higher earn over $1 (million) to $1.5 million more in lifetime income compared to those without a degree," Safdari says.

-"My advice is to work with a holistic fiduciary advisor who acts in your best interest, helps you evaluate both options, reviews the risks, benefits, and trade-offs, and aligns these decisions with your short-term and long-term financial goals," Safdari says.
+"My advice is to work with a holistic fiduciary adviser who acts in your best interest, helps you evaluate both options, reviews the risks, benefits, and trade-offs, and aligns these decisions with your short-term and long-term financial goals," Safdari says.

 Building a dream retirement shouldn’t feel like a second job.
 Subscribe to our free newsletter, Retirement Tips.